Search

 Sorry about your loss because you’ve just mentioned that your mum passed a few years ago.
 Back to “Osuofia in London,” how did you meet the producers?

-After the performance that was your audition, what was their view of your it?
+After the performance that was your audition, what was their view of it?
 Can you still recall?

 What was it like working with Kingsley Ogoro, as a film director?